praddevops/jenkins-cicid-kubernetes/README.md

 # Jenkins-helm-kubernetes

-Jenkins pipeline to deploy new image to Kubernetes cluster using Helm chart
+This is a demo Jenkins pipeline to deploy new image to Kubernetes cluster using Helm chart.
+This project's main purpose is for  Kubernetes training

 ### Kubernetes